-One quarter of the Investment Adviser's fee will be applied in subscribing for Ordinary Shares in the Company, which the Investment Adviser shall retain with a three-year rolling lock-up (such that those Ordinary Shares may not be sold or otherwise disposed of by the Investment Adviser without the prior consent of the Company before the third anniversary of the date of issue of the relevant Ordinary Shares).
-If the Company raises further capital or otherwise increases its net asset value, the Investment Adviser will receive a reduced percentage fee.
-The fair value of the Ordinary Shares issued, and therefore of the services received, is measured by reference to the ex-dividend price of the Ordinary Shares at the date of issue.
+All such fees are payable quarterly.
+With effect from 1 September 2018, 10% of the Investment Adviser's fee (prior to 1 September 2018: 25%) is applied in subscribing for Ordinary Shares in the Company, which the Investment Adviser shall retain with a three-year rolling lock-up (such that those Ordinary Shares may not be sold or otherwise disposed of by the Investment Adviser without the prior consent of the Company before the third anniversary of the date of issue of the relevant Ordinary Shares).